kingston-hackSpace/MLX90640_Thermal_Camera_with_RaspberryPi/README.md

 Install the Raspberry Pi's operating system using the **Raspberry Pi Imager** software:

 1. [Download Raspberry Pi Imager](https://www.raspberrypi.com/software/)
-2. Insert the SD card into the computer.
+2. Insert the SD card into your computer.
-3. Choose device, OS (use recommended settings) and select storage.
+3. At the Imager softare, choose:
+    **Device** – Select your Raspberry Pi model.
+    **Operating System** – Choose the 64-bit version (use the recommended settings).
+    **Storage** – Select your SD card.

 ---